Footprints (poem): Influence

 In 1983, Cristy Lane released a country gospel song based on the poem called "Footprints in the Sand".
 The song peaked at No. 64 on the Billboard Country chart and No. 30 on the U.S. Christian chart.

-The 1983 television movie Choices of the Heart closes with lead character Jean Donovan reciting a condensed version of Powers/Carty.

-In 1984, Ken Brown published a version of the poem in rhyme and rhythm as opposed to the more commonly known free form versions popular today.

-In 1994, English singer Chris de Burgh included a summary of the poem as the fourth stanza in his song "Snows of New York" in the album This Way Up: In my dream we walked, you and I to the shore / Leaving footprints by the sea / And when there was just one set of prints in the sand / That was when you carried me.

 Per Magnusson, David Kreuger, Richard Page, and Simon Cowell wrote a song based on the poem, called "Footprints in the Sand", which was recorded by Leona Lewis.
 It appears on Lewis's debut album Spirit.
+"Footprints in the Sand" became the official theme of the 2008 version of biennial charity programme Sport Relief, by the BBC.

 Another song inspired by the poem called "Footprints" was recorded by Dancehall/Reggae group T.O.K.